ioos/erddap-gold-standard/_docs/index.md

     You should now see the standard ERDDAP Website:
     ![Standard ERDDAP Website](https://github.com/ioos/erddap-gold-standard/raw/gh-pages/_docs/images/standard_erddap_site.png "Standard ERDDAP Site")

-    You can monitor <http://localhost:8080/erddap/status.html> to see the status of dataset loading.
+    You can monitor <http://localhost:8080/erddap/status.html> to see the status of your ERDDAP.

 ## Step 4: Next Steps
 Once you have successfully deployed an ERDDAP using the Docker instance, it's time to start testing out what you can do.
 Below are links to a few of the topics that might be of interest:
 * [Adding datasets to ERDDAP](/erddap-gold-standard/adding-datasets.html) - How to add new datasets to ERDDAP
 * [Customizing your ERDDAP](/erddap-gold-standard/modify-erddap.html) - How to configure ERDDAP using environment variables.
+* [Updating ERDDAP](/erddap-gold-standard/update-erddap.html) - How to update ERDDAP when using Docker.
-* [Useful utilities](/erddap-gold-standard/erddap-utils.html) - Examples of a few other useful commands
+* [Useful utilities](/erddap-gold-standard/erddap-utils.html) - Examples of a few other useful commands.